Police cars: the world's best and worst

 - Top speed: 208mph

 Practical and Ferrari are two words you rarely hear in the same sentence.
-The Ferrari FF is one exception, though, because it is a genuinely practical supercar with space for four occupants in a shooting brake bodystyle – the perfect choice for transporting criminals to the station quickly, thanks to its 651bhp V12 engine.
+The Ferrari FF is a decent exception, because it’s a genuinely practical supercar with space for four occupants and it even has a chunky boot.
+Its 651bhp V12 engine makes it the perfect choice for transporting criminals to the station quickly.

 Skoda Enyaq